alanng10/TypeAdoptWorth/Docue/a.md

 Type adopt worth in Type Board and PC desktop mouse is 5 thousand 931.

 Type adopt worth in PC desktop US keyboard and mouse is 41.

+Type adopt worth in touchscreen added to display is 2.